Daulbaev/IRDM/README.md

 n_nodes = 10  # if you want 10 grid points
 odeint_chebyshev = partial(odeint_chebyshev_func, n_nodes=n_nodes)
 # ...
-Then use odeint_chebyshev as odeint in torchdiffeq
+And use odeint_chebyshev as odeint in torchdiffeq
 ```

 Code for experiments is located in subfolders of `./experiments`.
 Please, see README files in these subfolders for instructions.